 Some context: the dispute process

-To get to the appeal phase, SARS must first, insofar relevant here, have raised an assessment.
+As explained in my book, Practical Guide To Handling Tax Disputes, to get to the appeal phase, SARS must first, insofar relevant here, have raised an assessment.
 More often than not, such assessment adversely affects the taxpayer’s compliance status and also means SARS may insist on payment (the effect of suspension requests aside).
 This could and, in our experience assisting taxpayers in tax disputes, often does have devastating consequences for the taxpayer from a financial, business, as well as a psychological perspective.

 Once the assessment has been raised, the taxpayer would have to object and only once the objection has been disallowed, can the taxpayer note an appeal.
 If SARS’ decision is to disallow the objection, the next step in the myriad of steps prescribed in the process of disputing an assessment is to note an appeal.